department-of-veterans-affairs/vets-website/content/pages/housing/index.md

       description: Learn about benefits for spouses, dependents, and caregivers of Veterans and Servicemembers.
     - url: https://www.vets.gov/life-insurance/
       title: Life Insurance
-      description: Explore your life insurance options and find out how to apply and manage your policy as a Servicemember, Veteran, or family member.
+      description: Explore your life insurance options, and find out how to apply for and manage your policy as a Servicemember, Veteran, or family member.
 contact:
   - heading: Ask Questions
     links: